meeshkan/worlds-greatest-website/blog/2020-03-24-word-embeddings.md

 Finally, we have [spaCy](https://spacy.io/usage/vectors-similarity).
 While spaCy was only recently developed, the algorithm already has a reputation for being the fastest word embedding in the world.

-Let's see which of these algorithms is better for OpenAPI datasets and which one works faster for OpenAPI specifications.
+Let's see which of these algorithms is better for OpenAPI datasets and which one works faster for OpenAPI specifications👀.
 I divided this post into seven sections, each of them will contain code examples and some tips for future use, plus a conclusion.

 1. [Download the dataset](#1-download-the-dataset)
 2. [Download vocabularies](#2-download-vocabularies)